 'It's also a good idea to prepare answers to possible questions you may be asked about the presentation,' adds the Cumbria careers team.

 If you have to give a group presentation discover three tips for successful group work.

 Use visuals wisely

-'Visuals should complement your oral presentation, not repeat it,' says Andrew.
-'You are the main focus - your slides should offer a brief summary of points, or an illustration supporting the concept that you're discussing.
-Don't fall into the trap of merely reading aloud what is written on the slides.'
+Bear in mind that visual aids should complement your oral presentation, not repeat it, nor deliver the presentation for you.
+While your slides should offer a brief summary of points, or an illustration supporting the concept that you're discussing, you are the main focus.

 Consider your audience

 For example, whether your tone is serious or light-hearted might depend on factors such as the subject you're studying, or whether the presentation is an assessed piece of work.

-Practise with a friend
+Practice with a friend